Synonym(s)

 - Liver cirrhosis (diffuse leukonychia)

-- Laxatives (phenolphthalein containing) (purple nails)
+- Laxatives (containing phenolphthalein) (purple nails)

 - M. Wilson (bluish nails)

-- Peutz-Jeghers syndrome (brown discoloration)
+- Peutz-Jeghers synd rome (brown discoloration)

 - Yellow nail syndrome (yellow nails)